djouallah/Fabric_Notebooks_Demo/README.md

 # Light_ETL_Challenge

-## Note : Microsoft Fabric notebook officially Support : Spark, Pandas and Pyarrow, for writing only Spark is supported
+### Note : Microsoft Fabric notebook officially Support : Spark, Pandas and Pyarrow for reading, for writing Delta Table only Spark is supported

-## Delta Python writer works fine but it is not officially supported, this is just personal stuff.
+### Delta Python writer works fine but it may produce delta tables that some Fabric Engines can't read ( RLE Dictionnary in the log snapshots, TIMESTAMP_NTZ data type) , use at your own risk.

+### this is just a personal personal project and does not represents the view of my employer.

 Extract data fom a csv. the number of columns is higher than what's in the header, filter a subset of data and export to Delta Lake
 I started with Duckdb , Polars ,Pandas,Pyspark, Pyarrow, Ibis but I expect more engines like chdb, Raft etc